Invest Vancouver / Key Industries / Hydrogen & Fuel Cell Technology

 • Clean Energy Research Centre (UBC): Multidisciplinary research hub that focuses on research, training, development, and demonstrations to address climate change and sustainability.

-• MITACS: A non-profit national research organization that connects firms with researchers and talent, offers financial support and expert guidance to help organizations in their innovation projects.
+• MITACS: A non-profit national research organization that connects firms with researchers and talent and offers financial support and expert guidance tohelp organizations with their innovation projects.

 • SFU Clean Hydrogen Hub: A research and innovation centre focused on development and commercialization of hydrogen solutions.